binodluitel/api/README.md

-# API service example
+# Example API service in Go

-This is an example of a simple API service application written in Go.
+This is an example of an API service application written in Go.

+## 418 (I'm a teapot)

-## All REST verbs for / (Base) URL will return 418 (I'm a teapot) status code.
+All REST verbs for / (Base) URL will return 418 (I'm a teapot) status code with no content.

 ```bash
 $ curl -s -v http://127.0.0.1:8080